Labour Declares War On Pensioners by Abolishing Universal Winter Fuel Payments – What's Next ?

 There has been widespread opposition to the proposed changes to winter fuel payments since their announcement in August.
 Many new Labour MPs are set to rebel, if only in the form of an abstention, when the vote is held in parliament this week.
 Interestingly, two of the major unions recently came out openly against the change, one of which has actually threatened industrial action.
 Even Mike Lynch of the RMT has now gone on the record as saying he disagrees with the policy.
 Thus the predictions of 'trouble at t' mill' for Labour over pensioner benefit cuts may already be showing signs of coming true.
 Against this somewhat turbulent backdrop, the leadership do still appear to be (somewhat frantically) holding firm - Starmer warns us daily of worse yet to come.
 Further 'interference' with the leadership team's wishes is expected in the form of legal challenges.
 A motion has already been tabled in the Lords to annul the new regulations, and it remains to be seen whether the original statuteThe Social Fund Winter Fuel Payment Regulations 2000, and any subsequent changes made to it, entitle the government to change the eligibility to a universal benefit without full consultation.

 This government is rapidly showing its true colours as a mean-minded and obdurate regime with strong autocratic tendencies.
-We cannot trust any of their election promises, and should beware of any assurances they may make about our benefits for the future.
+We can no longer trust any of their election promises, and should beware of any assurances they may make about our benefits for the future.

 Given our abhorrence as a nation of unfairness, particularly when it comes to our most vulnerable demographic, they will have a fight on their hands...and evidently not just from their pensioners.
 If they pursue their present course, they can expect increasing unpopularity, and some nasty shocks for their party at the ballot-box, starting next May.

-Woe betide them if they try abolishing anything else in the meantime!
+Woe betide Labour if they try abolishing anything else in the meantime!

 First published 30.7.24